Frontend Development Introduction for AI Era

 Summary

-- HTML, CSS, and JavaScript are the basic trio.
+- HTML + CSS + JavaScript are the foundation.
 They handle structure, style, and behavior.

-- Node.js lets JavaScript run on the server, so you can make backend apps.
+- Node.js lets you run JavaScript on the server, so you can build backend apps with JavaScript.

-- React and Vue are UI frameworks.
-They help you build with components and manage state, making it easier to build complex apps.
+- React/Vue are UI frameworks.
+They help you manage components, state, and build complex apps more easily.

-As a backend developer, knowing about these frontend concepts gives you the power to use AI tools and easily build frontend pages.
+As a backend developer, knowing these concepts makes it much easier to use AI tools to build front-end pages.